1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 - **API Permission Check**: Use the `Has Permission` endpoint with the user's authentication headers and a permission ID to verify access dynamically.
 This endpoint is designed to be easy to cache (it has no other params apart from the caller header and a permission).

+Permission-based checks offer more nuanced control than simple role-only checks—permits can grant specific permissions to slugs, roles and more.

+> If you are looking at restricting access to endpoints in other ways, you might be interested in: [Policy Svc](/docs/built-in-services/policy-svc).

 ## Tokens

 The User Svc produces a JWT ([JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token)) upon [/user-svc/login](/docs/1backend/login) in the `token.token` field (see the response documentation).